raphaelbastide/1962/INSTRUCTIONS.md

     *     = Required informations
     //    = Comments
-    Text: = Needs a nalue
+    Text: = Needs a value
     Text  = Is a title

 The PIECE file template: